Dynamic-Digital/DynamicDigital-Site/_posts/2021-12-21-pixel-watch-likely-to-feature-next-gen-google-assistant-possibly-powered-by-exynos-processor.md

 layout: single
 title: "'Pixel Watch' likely to feature next-gen Google Assistant, possibly powered by Exynos processor"
-excerpt: "This story was first reported by 9to5Google.
-Image Credit: "
+excerpt: This story was first reported by 9to5Google.
 header:
   code: >-
     overlay_image: